 IndyGo Recognizes Two Service Areas

 IndyGo is taking a significant step to ensure a more reliable, convenient and enhanced rider experience for paratransit users.
-Currently, IndyGo operates ADA-level service countywide, beyond what is federally mandated, which presents challenges that impact riders and the agency.
-Beginning January 2023, the Beyond the ADA Policy takes effect to recognize two service areas.
+Before January 1, 2023, IndyGo operated ADA-level service countywide, beyond what is federally mandated, which presented challenges that impacted riders and the agency.
+Beginning January 2023, the Beyond the ADA Policy took effect to recognize two service areas.
 This includes the ADA-mandated area (3/4 of a mile on either side of existing bus routes) and a new area known as IndyGo Access Premium.
 This premium service offers a new same-day service option as availability allows and premium pricing.

-IndyGo will continue to provide countywide service.
-Establishing two service areas will permit the agency to improve its performance in the required ADA area while offering a new service to the area beyond the ADA-mandated zone.
+IndyGo continues to provide countywide service.
+Establishing two service areas permitted the agency to improve its performance in the required ADA area while offering a new service to the area beyond the ADA-mandated zone.

 IndyGo Access Riders Fixed Route Policy Change

 Effective Jan.
-1, 2023, IndyGo Access riders will no longer qualify for free rides on IndyGo fixed route service.
-A MyKey Half Fare Card will be required for qualified paratransit riders to ride the system’s regular fixed routes.
+1, 2023, IndyGo Access riders no longer qualify for free rides on IndyGo fixed route service.
+A MyKey Half Fare Card is now required for qualified paratransit riders to ride the system’s regular fixed routes.
 Half Fare Cards offer $0.85 rides to eligible individuals.
 The IndyGo Board of Directors first approved the new fare policy in 2019.

 IndyGo Access Service Areas